-1 limited to, stocks and bonds) and take other actions necessary to fulfill 2 its duty as a fiduciary of the annuity savings account, subject to the 3 limitations and restrictions set forth in IC 5-10.3-5-3, IC 5-10.4-3-10, 4 and IC 5-10.5-5.
-5 (c) The board shall establish alternative investment programs within 6 the annuity savings account of the public employees' retirement fund, 7 the pre-1996 account, and the 1996 account, based on the following 8 requirements: 9 (1) The board shall maintain at least one (1) alternative 10 investment program that is an indexed stock fund and one (1) 11 alternative investment program that is a bond fund.
-The board 12 may maintain one (1) or more alternative investment programs 13 that: 14 (A) invest in one (1) or more commingled or pooled funds that 15 consist in part or entirely of mortgages that qualify as five star 16 mortgages under the program established by IC 24-5-23.6; or 17 (B) otherwise invest in mortgages that qualify as five star 18 mortgages under the program established by IC 24-5-23.6.
-19 (2) The programs should represent a variety of investment 20 objectives under IC 5-10.3-5-3.
-21 (3) No program may permit a member to withdraw money from 22 the member's account except as provided in IC 5-10.2-3 and 23 IC 5-10.2-4.
-24 (4) All administrative costs of each alternative program shall be 25 paid from the earnings on that program or as may be determined 26 by the rules of the board.
-27 (5) Except as provided in section 4(e) of this chapter (before its 28 expiration), a valuation of each member's account must be 29 completed as of: 30 (A) the last day of each quarter; or 31 (B) another time as the board may specify by rule.
-32 (6) The board shall maintain as an alternative investment program 33 the fund described in section 3.5 of this chapter.
-34 (d) The board must prepare, at least annually, an analysis of the 35 guaranteed program (before January 1, 2017), the stable value fund 36 (after December 31, 2016), and each alternative investment program.
-37 This analysis must: 38 (1) include a description of the procedure for selecting an 39 alternative investment program; 40 (2) be understandable by the majority of members; and 41 (3) include a description of prior investment performance.
-42 (e) A member may direct the allocation of the amount credited to (1) 11 memor may anser me anocument of the unionic election to
+(c) The board shall establish alternative investment programs within the annuity savings account of the public employees' retirement fund, the pre-1996 account, and the 1996 account, based on the following requirements:

+(1) The board shall maintain at least one (1) alternative investment program that is an indexed stock fund and one (1) alternative investment program that is a bond fund.
+The board may maintain one (1) or more alternative investment programs that:

+(A) invest in one (1) or more commingled or pooled funds that consist in part or entirely of mortgages that qualify as five star mortgages under the program established by IC 24-5-23.6; or (D) at herminal investigation of the program stability of

+(B) otherwise invest in mortgages that qualify as five star mortgages under the program established by IC 24-5-23.6.

+(2) The programs should represent a variety of investment objectives under IC 5-10.3-5-3.

+(3) No program may permit a member to withdraw money from the member's account except as provided in IC 5-10.2-3 and IC 5-10.2-4.

+(4) All administrative costs of each alternative program shall be paid from the earnings on that program or as may be determined by the rules of the board.

+(5) Except as provided in section 4(e) of this chapter (before its expiration), a valuation of each member's account must be completed as of:

+(A) the last day of each quarter; or

+(B) another time as the board may specify by rule.

+(6) The board shall maintain as an alternative investment program the fund described in section 3.5 of this chapter.

+(d) The board must prepare, at least annually, an analysis of the guaranteed program (before January 1, 2017), the stable value fund (after December 31, 2016), and each alternative investment program.
+This analysis must:

+(1) include a description of the procedure for selecting an alternative investment program;

+(2) be understandable by the majority of members; and

+(3) include a description of prior investment performance.

-1 the member among the guaranteed fund (before January 1, 2017), the 2 stable value fund (after December 31, 2016), and any available 3 alternative investment funds, subject to the following conditions: 4 (1) A member may make a selection or change an existing 5 selection under rules established by the board.
-The board shall 6 allow a member to make a selection or change any existing 7 selection at least once each quarter.
-8 (2) The board shall implement the member's selection beginning on the first day of the next calendar quarter that begins at least 9 thirty (30) days after the selection is received by the board or on 10
+(e) A member may direct the allocation of the amount credited to the member among the guaranteed fund (before January 1, 2017), the stable value fund (after December 31, 2016), and any available alternative investment funds, subject to the following conditions:

+(1) A member may make a selection or change an existing selection under rules established by the board.
+The board shall allow a member to make a selection or change any existing selection at least once each quarter.

-- an alternate date established by the rules of the board.
+(2) The board shall implement the member's selection beginning on the first day of the next calendar quarter that begins at least thirty (30) days after the selection is received by the board or on an alternate date established by the rules of the board.
 This date is the effective date of the member's selection.

-(3) A member may select any combination of the guaranteed fund (before January 1, 2017), the stable value fund (after December 31, 2016), or any available alternative investment funds, in ten percent (10%) increments or smaller increments that may be - (4) A member's selection remains in effect until a new selection is made.
+(3) A member may select any combination of the guaranteed fund (before January 1, 2017), the stable value fund (after December 31, 2016), or any available alternative investment funds, in ten percent (10%) increments or smaller increments that may be established by the rules of the board.

+(4) A member's selection remains in effect until a new selection is made.